grafana/writers-toolkit/docs/sources/_index.md

 We write our documentation using U.S. English.

 Our style guide is based on [Google's developer documentation style guide](https://developers.google.com/style).
-If you can't find guidance on a specific topic in the Writers' Toolkit, refer to Google's style guide.
+If you can't find guidance on a specific topic in Writers' Toolkit, refer to Google's style guide.

 If you're new to the guide, start with the [Get started]({{< relref "./get-started" >}}) section.